What is oral leukoplakia?

 - Biopsy of clinically suspected oral leukoplakia is mandatory to: exclude recognised diseases, and to assess for the absence or presence and grade of dysplasia.

-- It is appropriate to wait 2 weeks after first presentation to assess clinical response to initial treatment, e.g. for candida, change in tooth brushing habit, cessation of smoking, etc
+- It is appropriate to wait two weeks after the first presentation to assess clinical response to initial treatment, e.g. for candida, change in tooth brushing habit, cessation of smoking, etc

 - The presence of dysplasia, carcinoma-in-situ and invasive carcinoma cannot always be predicted clinically.